8e7an/dotvim/NOTES.md

 `:execute "normal! mqA;\<esc>`q"` Normal command to mark where the cursor is on the current line, append **;** to the end of the line then return the cursor back to where the mark was placed.

+## Global

+`%s/\<\w/\u&/g` Make the first letter of each word (after <) in the document upper-case.

+`%s/\w\>/\u&/g` Make the last letter of each word (before >) in the document upper-case.

+`s/https:\/\/www.\(.*\)\.com.*/\1` In URLs that match this pattern replace with the value in between www. and .com.

+## TODO

+Find out how to install colourschemes in vim (using the colo[rscheme] setting.

+One built-in colorscheme is called 'murphy', which can be enabled with:

+`colorscheme murphy`

+Find out more about the :vimgrep/:vim command for refactoring (making changes) across multiple files.

+Visual mode trick to look into:

+"You have just made a visual block selection, performed some action and pressed Esc, you want to repeat the same amount of selection but in other location, press 1v and voilá, our beloved vim gives you another perl :)"